 Student Schedules and Attendance

 The LSUU Board of Directors has adopted hybrid instructional disposition as the basis for student instruction, with the expectation that plans provide for as much in-person instruction as possible.
-Our hybrid learning plan provides for in-person learning on Monday, Tuesday, Thursday, and Friday for all students grades K-6.
-Students in grades 7-12 will be split into two cohorts.
-One cohort will access in-person instruction on Monday and Thursday, and the second cohort will access in-person instruction on Tuesday and Friday.
-Wednesday will provide for remote learning, planning, and support services.
+Our hybrid learning plan provides for in-person learning on Monday, Tuesday, Thursday, and Friday for all students grades K-8.
+Students in grades 9-12 are split into two cohorts.
+One cohort accesses in-person instruction on Monday and Thursday, and the second cohort accesses in-person instruction on Tuesday and Friday.
+Wednesday provides for remote learning, planning, and support services.

-Attendance will be taken on both remote and in-person days.
+Attendance is taken on both remote and in-person days.
 Regular attendance and engagement in learning is important for the success and well-being of all students.

-The school day will follow the normal school start and end times and provide for staggered arrival and departure procedures.
+The school day will follow the normal school start and end times.

 Visitors and volunteers are prohibited, except for employees or contracted service providers for the purpose of special education or required support services, as authorized by the district.
 If a parent/family member must visit, they may only be in the school office.
 Meetings will be held remotely whenever possible.